Failure of Esakia's theorem in the monadic setting: Preliminaries

-Then $(Y,R,E \circ R)$ is an $\mipc$-frame such that $E \subseteq E_{E \circ R}$, but in general $E \ne E_{E \circ R}$ (see \cite[p.~24]{Bez99}).
-Therefore, this correspondence restricts to a bijection between $\mipc$-frames and those partially ordered $\ms$-frames in which $E = E_{E \circ R}$.
-Since every finite partially ordered $\ms$-frame is such (see \cite[Lem.~3(b)]{Bez99}), there is a bijection between finite $\mipc$-frames and finite partially ordered $\ms$-frames.
-But this bijection does not extend to descriptive frames.
-Indeed, there is a descriptive $\mipc$-frame $(X,R,Q)$ such that $(X,R,E_Q)$ is not a descriptive $\ms$-frame (see \cite[p.~32]{Bez99}). \end{remark}
+\begin{remark} We briefly compare $\mipc$-frames and $\msfour$-frames.
+In an $\mipc$-frame $(X,R,Q)$ it is the quasi-order $Q$ that is primary and the equivalence relation $E_Q$ is defined from $Q$.
+On the other hand, in an $\msfour$-frame $(Y,R,E)$ it is the equivalence relation $E$ that is primary and the quasi-order $Q_E$ is defined from $E$ and $R$.
+Nevertheless, there is a close connection between $\mipc$-frames and $\ms$-frames.
+Indeed, it follows from \cite[Sec.~2]{Bez99} that if $(X,R,Q)$ is an $\mipc$-frame, then $(X,R,E_Q)$ is an $\ms$-frame.
+Conversely, if $(Y,R,E)$ is an $\ms$-frame such that $R$ is a partial order, then $(Y,R,\Q)$ is an $\mipc$-frame such that $E \subseteq E_{\Q}$, but in general $E \ne E_{\Q}$ (see \cite[p.~24]{Bez99}).
+Therefore, this correspondence restricts to a bijection between $\mipc$-frames and those partially ordered $\ms$-frames in which $E = E_{\Q}$.
+Since every finite partially ordered $\ms$-frame is such (see \cite[Lem.~3(b)]{Bez99}), the correspondence further restricts to a bijection between finite $\mipc$-frames and finite partially ordered $\ms$-frames.
+But this bijection does not extend to an equivalence of the corresponding categories (viewed as full subcategories of $\mipcfrm$ and $\msfrm$, respectively) because a morphism between finite $\mipc$-frames is not necessarily a morphism between the corresponding finite $\msfour$-frames.
+Furthermore, the bijection between finite $\mipc$-frames and finite partially ordered $\msfour$-frames does not extend to descriptive frames.
+Indeed, there is a descriptive $\mipc$-frame $(X,R,Q)$ such that $(X,R,E_Q)$ is not a descriptive $\ms$-frame (see \cite[p.~32]{Bez99}).
+As we pointed out in the introduction (see also \cref{sec: conclusions}), it is this lack of balance between descriptive $\mipc$-frames and descriptive $\msfour$-frames that will be responsible for the failure of the monadic version of Esakia's theorem. \end{remark}

 The algebraic semantics for $\ms$ is given by monadic $\sfour$-algebras, and it is a consequence of J\'onsson-Tarski duality that descriptive $\ms$-frames are the duals of these (see, e.g., \cite[Thm.~3.11]{BC24a}).
 We thus obtain: